What to Expect at Your First Feis

 How to Know When Your Child is Going to Dance

 Compare the dance number on your child’s card to the schedule and what is on the board at the stage.
 Sometimes they move slowly through the competitions and sometimes they move very quickly.
 It depends on the number of competitors in each competition among other factors.
 It can even vary by stage at the same feis.
 It is very important that you monitor the progress of all the stages your dancer is due to dance on.

 When it’s Your Turn to Compete

-- Check in at your stage when competition number is up on the board.
-The stage manager will check the dancer in, she/he will line the dancers up, will tell them when it is time to walk in a line onto the stage, they commonly will help the younger and/or beginner dancers get started when it is their turn to dance.
+- Check in at the stage when your competition number is up on the board.
+The stage manager will check the dancer in, she/he will line the dancers up, will tell them when it’s time to talk in a line onto the stage, they commonly will help the younger and/or beginner dancers get started when it’s their turn to dance.

-- Try to look as secure as possible walking onto the stage!
+- Try to look as secure as possible when walking onto the stage!